Broken Windows Theory: Why Winners Keep Their Homes Clean

-- Went for a run
+- Go for a run

-- Made my bed
+- Make my bed

-- Fed the dogs
+- Feed the dogs

-- Cleaned the kitchen
+- Clean the kitchen

-That might seem like a way to distract myself when there are far more life-altering things to get done, but I’ve learned it’s the best way to keep myself calm and productive no matter how busy I get.
-These are the fundamental things that keep my life running smoothly so the bigger, legacy type of projects can be tackled without added stress.
+Some could say it’s a distraction from more pressing matters , but I’ve learned it’s the best way to keep myself calm and productive no matter how busy I get.
+These are the fundamental things that keep my life running smoothly so the bigger projects can be tackled without added stress.

 When things get out of control, I remember my mother’s wisdom to her ornery son: “Big boys make their beds.”